MagneticResonanceImaging/MRIReco.jl/docs/src/filehandling.md

 * `trajectory(f::MRIFile)`
 * `sequence(f::MRIFile)`
 * `rawdata(f::MRIFile)`
-* `acquisitionData(f::MRIFile)`
+* `AcquisitionData(f::MRIFile)`
 which allow to access specific parts of the MRIFile.
-The last function `acquisitionData` returns an `AcquisitionData` data object which can be used directly in the [Reconstruction](@ref) methods.
+The last function `AcquisitionData` returns an `AcquisitionData` data object which can be used directly in the [Reconstruction](@ref) methods.